jch254/serverless-node-dynamodb-api/infrastructure/README.md

 # Deployment/Infrastructure

-This project is built, tested and deployed to AWS by [codebuild-github-webhook](https://github.com/jch254/codebuild-github-webhook) and CodeBuild.
+This project is built, tested and deployed to AWS by CodeBuild.
 There are two components to deploy - the Serverless service and all supporting infrastructure which is defined with Terraform (CodeBuild, Route53, CloudFront etc.).

 I've created Docker-powered build/deployment environments for [Serverless projects](https://github.com/jch254/docker-node-serverless) and [Node projects](https://github.com/jch254/docker-node-terraform-aws) to use with AWS CodeBuild and Bitbucket Pipelines.